linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Class Note 13 The LTCM Meltdown.md

 	</tbody>
 </table>

-The panic from the Russian crisis would make the price fall by 30 (from 80 to 50 on date 1)by itself.By forcing the LTCM to liquidate,    it makes the price fall by 50(80 to 30).
+The panic from the Russian crisis would make the price fall by 30 (from 80 to 50 on date 1)by itself.By forcing the [[Class Note 13 The LTCM Meltdown|LTCM]] to liquidate,    it makes the price fall by 50(80 to 30).
 The losses force aliquidation,    in awayvery similar to a bankrun.

-In practice,    LTCM was careful to get some advanced assurance from margin lenders not to force immediate margin calls.As a result,    they had some time to meet the calls.We can interpret this as meaning that they are not forced out at date 1,    but can wait until date 2 to sell.If the news trade were to arrive on date 2 (which happens with
+In practice,    [[Class Note 13 The LTCM Meltdown|LTCM]] was careful to get some advanced assurance from margin lenders not to force immediate margin calls.As a result,    they had some time to meet the calls.We can interpret this as meaning that they are not forced out at date 1,    but can wait until date 2 to sell.If the news trade were to arrive on date 2 (which happens with

 probability 1-q),     they could avoid liquidating their position.
-However,     with probabilty q,     the noise trade of -25 comes in at date 2,     and LTCM would be forced to sell on date 2.
+However,     with probabilty q,     the noise trade of -25 comes in at date 2,     and [[Class Note 13 The LTCM Meltdown|LTCM]] would be forced to sell on date 2.

-Suppose that LTCM could delayliquidation until date 2,    and it could still buy5 at date 1 to seek a profit.Then the prices after the Russian default would be those shown in table 4.
+Suppose that [[Class Note 13 The LTCM Meltdown|LTCM]] could delayliquidation until date 2,    and it could still buy5 at date 1 to seek a profit.Then the prices after the Russian default would be those shown in table 4.

-Table 4:A delayed meltdown if LTCM canwait toliquidate:
+Table 4:A delayed meltdown if [[Class Note 13 The LTCM Meltdown|LTCM]] canwait toliquidate:

 <table>
 	<tbody>